linkanp/responsive-dropdown-tabs/README.md

 ### Create the HTML

 Use the following HTML structure.
 Ensure that the `href` attribute for each tab heading matches the corresponding section `id` attribute.
-The dropdown headings do not have to be `<h1>`, but you will need to pass whatever level you use as an option in your JavaScript.

 You can change the `dropdown-tabs` class to anything you like, but the other classes are required.